1368 Contracts Administrator

 10. Assures compliance with federal, state, and local laws and fair employment practices by monitoring contracts and reviewing associated documentation.

-11. Processes requests for payment by verifying that payment requests are accurate and in accordance with contracts, verifying that required affidavits, releases, operations and maintenance manuals, record drawings, and affirmative action documentation have been received from contractors and are complete, and obtaining a release from the Project Manager that work was completed to specifications prior to approving final payment.
+11. Processes requests for payment by verifying that payment requests are accurate and in accordance with contracts, verifying that required affidavits, releases, operations and maintenance manuals and record drawings have been received from contractors and are complete, and obtaining a release from the Project Manager that work was completed to specifications prior to approving final payment.

 12. Helps to ensure the ability of the University to provide documentation when requested by state, local, and internal auditors by assisting in the maintenance of records of construction projects for review by federal, state, local and internal auditors.